hasratmd697/SQl-Tableau-Student-Depression-Analysis/README.md

-# 📚 Student Depression Analysis using SQL Server and Tableau
+# 📚 Student Depression Analysis using Microsoft SQL Server and Tableau

 This project aims to analyze factors related to student depression using SQL Server for data preprocessing and Tableau for visualization.